 Generalize: (v) to form a general principle, opinion, etc. after considering only a small number of the facts.

-- It is unfair to generalize from these two accidents and say that all young people are bad drivers.
+- Example: It is unfair to generalize from these two accidents and say that all young people are bad drivers.

 Inchoate: (adj.) just beginning to form and therefore not clear or developed.